Lithium carbonate: Medical uses

 Lithium can enter cells through epithelial sodium channels.
 Lithium ions interfere with ion transport processes that relay and amplify messages carried to the cells of the brain.
 Mania is associated with irregular increases in protein kinase C (PKC) activity within the brain.
 Lithium carbonate and sodium valproate, another drug conventionally used to treat the disorder, act in the brain by inhibiting PKC's activity and help to produce other compounds that also inhibit the PKC.
 Lithium carbonate's mood-controlling properties are not fully understood.

 Health risks

 Taking lithium salts has risks and side effects.
 Extended use of lithium to treat mental disorders has been known to lead to acquired nephrogenic diabetes insipidus.
-Lithium intoxication can affect the central nervous system and renal system and can be lethal.
-Over a prolonged period, lithium can accumulate in the principal cells of the collecting duct and interfere with antidiuretic hormone (ADH), which regulates the water permeability of principal cells in the collecting tubule.
+Lithium toxicity can affect the central nervous system and renal system and can be lethal at levels above 2.0 mmol/L. Over a prolonged period, lithium can accumulate in the principal cells of the collecting duct and interfere with antidiuretic hormone (ADH), which regulates the water permeability of principal cells in the collecting tubule.
 The medullary interstitium of the collecting duct system naturally has a high sodium concentration and attempts to maintain it.
 There is no known mechanism for cells to distinguish lithium ions from sodium ions, so damage to the kidney's nephrons may occur if lithium concentrations become too high as a result of dehydration, hyponatremia, an unusually low sodium diet, or certain drugs.